farisachugthai/gruvbox_pygments/README.rst

 So why this repository?

-Despite it's popularity as Vim colorscheme, I have yet to find a faithful port of :ref:`Gruvbox` to :mod:`Pygments`.
+Despite it's popularity as a Vim colorscheme, I have yet to find a faithful port of :ref:`Gruvbox` to :mod:`Pygments`.

 Installation